 In terms of pure market share, the CMS wars are over, and WordPress has won.
-As of this June, WordPress commands a 63.5% market share among content management systems.
+They command a 63.5% market share among content management systems.
 The next closest competitor weighs in with a paltry 4.2%.
 HubSpot CMS or “CMS Hub” as HubSpot now calls it, currently claims a mere 0.2% of the worldwide market.

 So why are we even talking about HubSpot?
 Why do we at Media Junction take pride in being primarily a HubSpot Agency?
 When confronted with the vast and confusing landscape of CMS choices, doesn’t it make the most sense to default to the one that so many other websites are using?